open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/otlp.md

-# OpenTelemetry Protocol Collector Exporter
+# OpenTelemetry Protocol Exporter

-This document specifies the configuration options available to the OpenTelemetry Protocol ([OTLP](https://github.com/open-telemetry/oteps/blob/master/text/0035-opentelemetry-protocol.md)) [Collector](https://github.com/open-telemetry/opentelemetry-collector) `SpanExporter` and `MetricsExporter` as well as the retry behavior.
+This document specifies the configuration options available to the OpenTelemetry Protocol ([OTLP](https://github.com/open-telemetry/oteps/blob/master/text/0035-opentelemetry-protocol.md)) `SpanExporter` and `MetricsExporter` as well as the retry behavior.

 ## Configuration Options